elastos/Elastos.Community/ElastosBountyProgram/front-end/docs/main/structure/development-team.md

-# Product Team
+# Development Team

+!> Significant changes are in store for the development/product team

 #### Elastos and Cyber Republic is a global project amongst many exciting and professional blockchain projects.

-!> Therefore a high emphasis on usability and design is a given and must be maintained.
+?> Therefore a high emphasis on usability and design is a given and must be maintained.

 ###### To achieve this all design and product will be placed under a single **Product Team**.
 Its members will be selected from the CRcles and the best contributors to the CR development projects.